-Lalibela’s churches of pink volcanic rock are an eighth wonder of the world.
-And the exhilarating climate and views, around F&R Lodge, the finest in the land.
-Our town’s reclusive isolation and small size combine with the best lodgings outside Ethiopia’s capital.
-And have visitors returning.
-Yet much of the rural population of the highlands are poor, and living like their ancestors.
-Yemrehanna Kristos is worth a trip by trek, or jeep, from Lalibela.
-Asheton ‘Mariam’ monastery, and origin of many holy books, lies higher in altitude, at roughly 4000 meters.
-Asheton translates to ‘aroma’ in Amharic because King Neakutoleas, King Lalibela’s nephew, burned frankincense when building St. Mary’s Church, so visiting monks could find it.
-Further on, a trek to Degosach, and the 11,000′ level of Abune Yosef, will also inspire visitors.
+Lalibela’s carved churches are an eighth wonder of the world.
+The exhilarating climate and views around F&R Lodge, the finest in the land.
+The town’s reclusive isolation, and small size, have the best lodgings outside Ethiopia’s capital.
+With visitors returning.
+Yet much of the rural population of the highlands are poor much like their ancestors.
+Yemrehanna Kristos is worth a trip by truck or van, from Lalibela.
+Asheton Mariam monastery the origin of many holy books, is higher, at roughly 3000 meters.
+Asheton translates to ‘aroma’ in Amharic because King Neakutoleas, the nephew of King Lalibela, burned frankincense when building St. Mary’s Church so it would be easier to find.
+Further on a trek to Degosach, and the 11,000′ level of Abune Yosef, will also inspire visitors.

 Lalibela is undoubtedly Ethiopia’s famous town.
-Popularity however hasn’t eliminated poverty and witnessed in the vicinity.
-As younger women and occasionally children are seen going about daily tasks under heavy work-loads.
-Activities reflecting strong contrast with the standards of developed countries where visitors are from.
-And, though sanitation and cleanliness outside our guesthouse may look threadbare, our comforts are a refuge.
+Popularity however hasn’t eliminated the poverty, and is witnessed in the vicinity.
+As younger women and children are often seen going about daily tasks under heavy work-loads.
+Activities reflecting strong contrasts with standards of developed countries where visitors are from.
+And though sanitation and cleanliness look threadbare, our comforts definitely are not.

-Roha, the former name of Lalibela, was founded by King Gebre Mesquel Lalibela of the Zagwe dynasty more than 900 years ago, when intending to construct a new Jerusalem.
-Today a supreme ecclesiastical centre of Ethiopian Orthodoxy, and major pilgrimage site.
-Where pious believers walk hundreds of kilometers barefoot for religious blessings.
-Although Lalibela’s church exteriors and interiors are composed of local volcanic tufa, the architecture’s exceptionally diverse.
+Lalibela, formerly Roha, was founded by King Gebre Mesquel Lalibela of the Zagwe dynasty, more than 900 years ago.
+Today, a supreme ecclesiastical centre of Ethiopian Orthodoxy, and major pilgrimage site.
+Inspiring pious believers from miles around to seek religious blessings.
+Although Lalibela’s church exteriors and interiors, are composed of local volcanic tufa, the architecture’s exceptionally diverse.
 Forming isolated monoliths within deep pits, or hewn out of the cliff-face.
-Most operating churches with daily services.
+Most churches operating with daily services.
 Academically, disputes are ongoing in relation to church construction.
 And durations of erection.
-Ethiopian Orthodox tradition claiming edifice construction was miraculously intervened.
-The legends recounting how angels had replaced day-labourers during night periods, to accomplish the feat.
+Ethiopian Orthodox tradition claim edifice construction was miraculously intervened.
+Legends recounting how angels replaced day-labourers during the night periods, to accomplish the feat.